 Barnard Castle Mini Golf

-Pubs in Barnard Castle
+Visit Barnard Castle Pubs

 Many pubs also serve food, or at the least will let you bring in a bag of award-winning fish and chips from one of the town’s chip shops.
 If you don’t want to eat a full meal, then check our some great beer snacks to try, including our favourites here in England.

 Whet your whistle and get a drink in Barney at

 - The Bluebell, Bridgegate

 - The Old Well, Barnard Castle, located on the Bank

 - The Black Horse, Barnard Castle, Newgate